Myles Straw Preview, Player Props: Guardians vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.
+- The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- Dodgers pitchers combine to rank 11th in baseball in home runs allowed (140 total, 1.1 per game).
+- The Dodgers rank 13th in baseball in home runs surrendered (142 total, 1.1 per game).

-- The right-hander's most recent time out was on Wednesday against the Milwaukee Brewers, when he threw six innings, surrendering one earned run while giving up only one hit.
+- In his most recent time out on Thursday against the Milwaukee Brewers, the left-hander went five innings, giving up one earned run while surrendering three hits.

-- In 14 games this season, the 24-year-old has put up a 3.70 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .231 to opposing hitters.
+- In 18 games this season, the 35-year-old has put up an ERA of 2.48, with 9.5 strikeouts per nine innings.
+Opponents are batting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.